what to harvest in may

 What to Sow in May for Later Harvests (UK)

 Sowing regularly throughout May is one of the best ways to keep your UK vegetable garden or allotment harvest productive later in the season.
-Many gardeners use this time for succession sowing, where small batches of crops are planted every couple of weeks.
-This simple method extends the harvest period and prevents everything from maturing at once.
+Many gardeners use this time for succession sowing, where small batches of crops are planted every couple of weeks to avoid ‘gluts’ of veg that go to waste.

-Below are some of the most common vegetables to sow in May, helping bridge the gap between the early May harvest in the UK and the heavier crops of summer.
+Below are some of the most common vegetables to sow in May:

 Carrots